Vendor risk management deals with vulnerabilities that vendors and third parties bring to your business. But how can you mitigate these risks?

 - Reputational Risks: Who a company works with can impact their reputation.
 Working with a vendor with a less than savory or reliable reputation can likewise damage the reputation of their clients.
 If a cloud service provider has a legacy of breaches, it won’t instill confidence with customers of businesses using that cloud service.

 Therefore, vendor risk management is an organizational effort to assess, understand, and control these risks as it relates to their vendor relationships.

 Often, the terms “vendor” and “third party” are used interchangeably in risk management.
 While there are some industry-specific differences between these terms, generally speaking, they refer to the same type of risk management.

-What Is the Vendor Risk Management Maturity Model?
+What Is a Vendor Risk Management Maturity Model (VRMMM)?

 Commonly, the VRMMM includes several maturity levels to measure capabilities:

 - Start-up/No Vendor Management: An organization does not have any vendor risk assessment implemented at this maturity level (typically associated with new businesses).